-Methods used Changes made Impact of changes

-Instructors assess the performance of individual students by tests, writing assignments, in-class exercises, and class discussions.
+Methods used Changes made Impact of changes Instructors assess the performance of individual students by tests, writing assignments, in-class exercises, and Graduate program begun Fall 2004.

-The performance of individual instructors is assessed by student evaluations and peer reviews.

-The curriculum as a whole is assessed through the faculty's ongoing discussion of the curriculum, through the faculty's observations of the strengths and weaknesses of students nearing completion of a major in philosophy, and through structured assessments of representative samples of student work, such as the one conducted and reported during Spring 2002, and through pedagogical research.

-Graduate program begun Fall 2004.

-Faculty members regularly work on course improvements based on student and peer feedback.

-Re-designed courses being offered at both the undergraduate and the graduate level.

-Faculty members applied for grants, an IRB-approved research project, and released time to work on course redevelopment and pedagogical research.

 The report for 2003-04 focused on impact at the level of the undergraduate program.
-This year's report continues that level of assessment.
+This class discussions.
+Faculty members regularly work on course year's report continues that level of assessment.
+The performance of individual instructors is assessed by student evaluations and peer reviews. improvements based on student and peer feedback.
 By a number of objective measures, the program is prospering.
-(How much of the prosperity is attributable to reported changes is, of course, conjectural, but what matters is that the program is prospering.)

-- (1) The number of philosophy majors increased from 46 in Fall 2001 to 70 in Spring 2005. - (2) Since Fall 2001, the department has ranked no lower than 4th, among 13-16 SLA units, in its aggregated student evaluations.
-In the most recent rankings available for this report (Fall 2003), the department placed 1st. - (3) The department SCH's have increased steadily from 3,612 in Fall 2001 to 4,769 in Fall 2004.
+(How much of the prosperity is attributable to The curriculum as a whole is assessed through the faculty's ongoing discussion of the curriculum, through the faculty's observations of the Re-designed courses being offered at both the undergraduate and the graduate level. reported changes is, of course, conjectural, but what matters is that the program is prospering.) strengths and weaknesses of students nearing completion of a major in philosophy, and through structured Faculty members applied for grants, an (1) The number of philosophy majors increased from 46 in Fall 2001 to 70 in Spring 2005. assessments of representative samples of student work, such as the one conducted and reported during Spring 2002, and through pedagogical research.
+IRB-approved research project, and released time to work on course re-development and pedagogical research.
+(2) Since Fall 2001, the department has ranked no lower than 4, among 13-16 SLA units, in its aggregated student evaluations.
+In the most recent rankings available for this report (Fall 2003), the department placed 1 st .
+(3) The department SCH's have increased steadily from 3,612 in Fall 2001 to 4,769 in Fall 2004.
 The percentage increase over succeeding semesters is well above the SLA average.

-Department committees/procedures.
+Departmentcommittees/procedures.
 The philosophy department as a whole determines requirements for the undergraduate major, the undergraduate minor, the master's degree, and the doctoral minor; it also deals with general questions concerning the curriculum.
 Ad hoc committees (consisting of the members most interested) consider proposals for new courses and changes to existing courses.
 (Since 2001, most of the department's courses have had changes in their descriptions and/or titles.)
 Proposals for new subtitles for variable-subtitle courses are reviewed by the chair.
 The department undertakes regular peer review of teaching and has a mentor system for all junior faculty, including lecturers.